ds-rants/ds-rants/posts/2025/2025_04_26_non-pessimization/non-pessimization.md

 Now that I have your ameboid brain on board, let's go to the main topic:

 ## The Definition Of Non-Pessimization And Optimization

+According to Casey, there are 3 different sides to what people call optimization:

 1. Optimization: